 The FIC requested R100 million for the implementation of the entire programme.
 The FIC received confirmation on 21 November 2017, that Cabinet Committee had approved R50 million of the R100 million application for the Criminal Asset Recovery Account (CARA) funds for the implementation of the FIC ICT Modernisation Programme (LOB Programme) to enhance its registration, reporting and intelligence gathering systems and processes.
 The spending of the R50 million was to be spread over three years.
 The time period was subsequently extended due to COVID-19.
 The extension of the period required the Executive Authority to obtain approval and the onboarding of service providers for the delivery of the solutions.

-The following table summarises the current actual and committed funding of the active projects within the LOB Solution Modernisation Programme:
+The following table summarises the current actual, committed and new funding of the active projects and next new strategic projects within the LOB Solution Modernisation Programme: